How fire safe is your off-campus home?

 If the building is provided with natural gas, the gas piping should be pressure tested on a periodic basis to ensure there are no leaks in the system.
 This pressure testing should be conducted by a licensed plumber, so ask the property manager to provide a copy of the most recent test results.

-For more information about safety in off-campus housing, please review the daily safety tips and apartment-hunter’s checklist on The University of Texas at Austin’s Live Safe website.
+For more information about safety in off-campus housing, please review the daily safety tips and apartment-hunter’s checklist on The University of Texas at Austin’s LIVE SAFE off-campus housing safety guide (PDF).